Using GitHub with Docassemble

 If you think your GitHub account does have permission, try redoing the GitHub integration.

-If You See CONFLICT (content): Merge conflict
+If you see CONFLICT (content): Merge conflict

 The text CONFLICT (content): Merge conflict